MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **New features**:

 - For the Azure Information Protection scanner:

     - New cmdlet, [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner): Required to run once after upgrading to from 1.29.5.0 and earlier versions.

     - New cmdlet, [Get-AIPScannerStatus](/powershell/module/azureinformationprotection/Get-AIPScannerStatus): Gets the current status of the service for the scanner.

     - New cmdlet, [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan): Instructs the scanner to start a one time scan cycle when the schedule is set to manual.

     - For [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration):
         - Values for the *Schedule* parameter are no longer **OneTime**, **Continuous**, and **Never**, but now **Manual** and **Always**.
         - The *Type* parameter is removed, so it is also removed from the output when you run [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration).

-     - For documents that are protected in SharePoint libraries, if the *DefaultOwner* parameter is not used for the data repository, the SharePoint editor is now used as the default value instead of the SharePoint author.
+     - For documents that are protected in SharePoint libraries, if the *DefaultOwner* parameter is not used for the data repository, the SharePoint Editor value is now used as the default value instead of the Author value.

     - Scanner reports include "Last modified by" for Office documents.

 **Fixes**

 - For the Azure Information Protection scanner:

     - For documents that are protected in SharePoint libraries, if the *DefaultOwner* parameter is not used for the data repository, the SharePoint editor is now used as the default value instead of the SharePoint author.

     - Scanner reports include "Last modified by" for Office documents.

 - When you classify and protect by using PowerShell or the scanner, the Office document metadata is not removed or encrypted.